Follow for new reviews:

 • Facebook Group: Comment on this article

-Explore the natural side of tinseltown with Trailspotting's Best Hikes of Los Angeles.
+Explore the natural side of Tinseltown with Trailspotting's Best Trails of Los Angeles.

 Epic scenery and adventures await.
-Trailspotting's Best Hikes of Yosemite National Park is a great place to start.
+Trailspotting's Best Trails of Yosemite is a great place to start.